 Iowa Caucus, Weather to Climate, Interest Rates, and Food’s Carbon Footprint — DataViz Weekly February 7th, 2020 by AnyChart Team

-A new DataViz Weekly post is finally here!
-Check out some of the most interesting charts and maps we’ve found just lately:
+A new DataViz Weekly post is finally out!
+Here’re some of the most interesting charts and maps we’ve found just lately:

 - 2020 Iowa caucus results for Democrats — The New York Times